 Introduction – Variable Constants and Macro Definitions

-In some cases, we want to store a value that we do not want to modify.
-That value would be considered a constant if it never changes.
-We can use keyword const or macro definition to store constant values.
-We are going to use int as the data type for the constant variable in the code below.
+In some cases, we want to store a value that cannot be changed.
+That value would be considered a constant if it never changes throughout the life of a program.
+Keyword const or macro definition can be used to store constant values, and they can prevent the program from changing those values by mistake.
+The int data type is used for the constant variable in the code below.

 Standard Convention for Naming

-The name of constants need to be in uppercase.
-If you have multiple words in the name, be sure to separate them with underscores and keep the letters uppercase.
+The name of the constants should be in uppercase at all times.
+If constants have multiple words in the name, be sure to separate them with underscores and keep the letters in uppercase.
 This applies to variables and macro constants.

 Similarities and Differences